Department of Medical Physics

 In the Spotlight

-At University of Wisconsin-Madison Medical Physics, Our dynamic academic programs enrich and enable the scientist of tomorrow, today.
+Our dynamic academic programs enrich and enable the scientists of tomorrow, today.
 Check out our residency and graduate programs!

 The changing seasons in many ways define life in Wisconsin, and in Madison we find creative ways to get the most out of each one.
 Take a trip around the sun with us and explore for yourself.